LoginShield/wordpress-plugin/README.txt

 9. Use camera button to snap QR code when needed

 == Changelog ==

+= 1.0.8 =
+* Fix: incorrect stable tag
+* Fix: using curl instead of wp http api
+* Fix: not validating or sanitizing some request parameters
+* Fix: calling file locations poorly when loading template

 = 1.0.7 =
 * Add: link to plugin settings under the plugin name in all plugins list